cloudmesh/cloudmesh-manual/docs-source/source/installation/windows/windows-install.rst

           python installed.
 We recommend you use 3.8.2 or newer.
 Python can be downloaded and installed from https://www.python.org/downloads/.
 On
-          Windows you may also need to install the C++ commandline build tools as some cryptographic libraries need to be recompiled in 3.8.2.
+          Windows you may also need to install the C++ commandline build tools as some cryptographic libraries need to be recompiled in 3.8.2 or newer.
 The installation of cls is optional and only needed for encryption.

 Prerequisites for Windows